 High School Scholarships

-This year Menasha Utilities offered a $1,500 scholarship to a high school senior who plans on attending a post-secondary educational institution (college, university, or technical school) as a full-time student.
+This year Menasha Utilities is offering a $1,500 scholarship to a high school senior who plans on attending a post-secondary educational institution (college, university, or technical school) as a full-time student.

 To be eligible, the student's parents or legal guardians must be a customer of Menasha Utilities and/or reside in the City of Menasha when the application is submitted.